 Where to start?!

 Aside from silly names, flies will also have a number attached to them.
 Here, smaller numbers mean bigger hooks.
-The same type of fly might come in three or more hook sizes, with the scale of the fly’s body scaled to match the size of the hook.
+The same type of fly might come in three or more hook sizes, with the fly’s body scaled to match the size of the hook.

-Some folks are experts in “matching the hatch,” that is matching up the fly they’ll fish with to the insect-life stages that are present in or on that stretch of stream at the moment.
+Some folks are experts in “matching the hatch,” that is, matching up the fly they’ll fish with to the insect life stages that are present in or on that stretch of stream at the moment.
 They might even pump the stomach of a fish to pinpoint its most recent meals.
-Personally, I don’t match the hatch except in the broadest seasonal strokes.
-For example, only the tiniest “midges” are flying around Silverton, Colorado in the winter, so I’ll fish with midges rather than a huge dry fly.
+Personally, I don’t often match the hatch except in the broadest seasonal strokes.
+For example, only the tiniest “midges” fly around Silverton, Colorado, in the winter, so I’ll fish with microscopic midges rather than a huge dry fly.
 Likewise, I fish “hoppers ” (i.e., grasshopper imitations) during the summer when they’re present here, but wouldn’t do so during winter or early spring, when they’re nowhere to be found.

-Whether it’s talking to a local fly fisher or fly shop, you should be able to get started (and fish quite a while) with only four or five varieties of flies.
-For example, I’d be happy fishing the San Juans for a lifetime with nothing more than a hopper, a parachute Adams (another dry fly), and a copper John (a common nymph pattern).
+Whether it’s talking to a local fly fisher or fly shop, you should be able to get started (and fish for quite a while) with only five or six varieties of flies.
+For example, I’d be happy fishing the San Juans for a lifetime with nothing more than a hopper, a parachute Adams (another dry fly), a copper John (a common nymph pattern), and a black wooly bugger (a small imitation fish).
 Add in an ant (self-explanatory) and a royal humpy (a dry fly that floats well and is quite visible in turbulent water), and I’m a very happy camper for life.

-Over time, as I’ve come to lose fewer flies in my fishing, I’ve come to value higher quality flies.
+Over time, as I’ve come to lose fewer flies in my fishing, I’ve come to value higher-quality flies.
 (For me, that’s usually Fulling Mill flies.)
-They seem to do better at attracting fish, but, more importantly, they last a lot longer in use.
-That said, it can be frustrating losing a bunch of $3 flies to early fishing adventures.
-Even today, I “snap off” a bunch of flies when casting with a fly rod and reel, such that I prefer using decent, but less expensive flies when I’m very likely to lose a bunch.
+They seem to do better at attracting fish, but, more importantly, they last much longer in use.
+That said, losing a bunch of $3-plus flies to early fishing adventures can be frustrating.
+Even today, when I’m in a situation where I’m likely to lose flies quickly, I prefer using decent, but less expensive flies.
 (Here, the Half Buck Fly Shop comes in handy.)

 Fishing Accessories to Carry

 - Nippers – Basically, these are nail clippers.
 In fact, you can use nail clippers while you try out fly fishing.
 You’ll use the nippers to cut various fly lines, including, very importantly, cutting off the “tag” (i.e., loose/free) end of various knots.
-Some folks cut off these ends as close as 1/16 of an inch to the knot, but, not trusting my knots, I give myself a bit more space of up ¼ of an inch.
+Some folks cut off these ends as close as 1/16 of an inch to the knot, but, not trusting my knots, I give myself a bit more space of up to 1/4 of an inch.
+True nippers often feature a small needle opposite the cutting end that can help clean glue out of the eye of the fly’s hook when first tying it on.

 - Hemostats – Small pliers used to remove hooks from the mouth of any fish you land.
-Although heavier, you can try a pair of needle-nose pliers when you’re starting out.
+Although heavier, you can try a small pair of needle-nose pliers when you’re starting.

 - Floatant and/or Drying Powder – A common way to fly fish is with “dry flies” intended to sit on top of the water’s surface.
-These flies aren’t always as effective when submerged, as they’re not intended to resemble insects or insect life stages more commonly found underwater.
+These flies aren’t always as effective when submerged, as they’re not designed to resemble insects or insect life stages more commonly found underwater.
 That’s why you might treat a dry fly with floatant, a liquid that helps the fly float, or use a powder to dry an already dampened dry fly.
-(I do use floatant, but usually dry already damp flies by pinching them in my shirt and/or either a couple quick “false casts” in the air or blowing on them.)
+(I use floatant, but I usually dry damp flies by pinching them in my shirt and/or a couple quick “false casts” in the air.)

-- Net – Usually, the fish I’m catching aren’t large enough to warrant a net, so I rarely carry one.
-If there’s a decent chance I’ll hook trout 14 inches or larger, I’ll bring a net to help land the fish more quickly and respectfully.
-While I’ve carried fixed-shape nets, they’re heavy and bulky to run with.
-Getting a collapsible net that fits into a pocket with belt loops recently was a huge upgrade!
+- Net – Around home, the fish I’m catching aren’t large enough to warrant a net, so I rarely carry one.
+If there’s a decent chance I’ll hook a trout 14 inches or larger, I’ll bring a net to help land the fish more quickly and respectfully.
+For these smaller trout, I sometimes bring a collapsible net that fits into a pocket with belt loops.
+When I really want to land the fish I catch or if the fish are likely to be bigger, such as when I fish in New Zealand, I will carry a fixed-shape net.
+They are heavier and bulkier to run with, but I’ve found I can carry them easily in packs with large rear stash pockets while running, and with the handle stuffed between my pack and the top of my back while fishing, creating a net halo effect.

 A Pack (or Two)

-I’ve never bought a pack specifically to run with fly fishing, but, rather, have always used running packs that I already own.
-I do like a pack with a couple pockets up front to store some fishing gear.
-Before heading out for your outing, do put your fly rod in the pack and try jogging around a bit to make sure that the rod doesn’t annoyingly bounce around, bang into your head, or otherwise annoy you.
+Until last summer, I’d never bought a pack specifically to run with fly fishing, but instead used running packs I already owned.
+I do like a running pack with a couple of pockets up front to store some fishing gear.
+Before heading out for your outing, put your fly rod in the pack and try jogging around a bit to ensure that the rod doesn’t annoyingly bounce around, bang into your head, or otherwise annoy you.
 Trust me, this is no fun!

-Using a running belt in addition to a running pack can provide you with some additional easy-access storage.
-I often turn mine around when fishing so the main pocket is up front.
+In the distant past, I would sometime use a running belt in addition to a running pack to provide some additional easy-access storage.
+When doing so, I would often turn mine around when fishing so the main pocket is up front.
+Although I rarely do this now, I include it if it suits your running and fishing.

 What to Wear?

 The standard image of a fly fisher has the person in waders (think waterproof overalls), wading boots, a many-pocketed vest, and a bucket hat.
-There’s no need to look this part when combining trail running and fly fishing.
+You don’t need to look the part when combining trail running and fly fishing.
 More or less, you can dress for comfort on your run to wherever you’ll fish, while packing additional clothes for standing next to or in the water for however long you plan to fish.

-A strong majority of my fly fishing involves “wet wading,” which is simply walking into the water body in normal, non-waterproof running clothes… so I get wet.
-Whether it’s warm enough to be wet wading in running shorts and a tee shirt or right on the edge of what’s tolerably cold, it’s nice to wear clothes that dry quickly as well as shoes that drain and dry quickly.
+Most of my fly fishing involves “wet wading,” simply walking next to or into the water body in regular, non-waterproof running clothes — so I get wet.
+Whether it’s warm enough to be wet wading in running shorts and a tee shirt or right on the edge of what’s tolerably cold, it’s nice to wear clothes that dry quickly and shoes that drain and dry quickly.
 In warmish water, I’ll often wear thinner running socks that hold less water, while the extra insulation/barrier of thicker socks is worth it in cold water.
-If I’ve got a long enough run out after fishing in which I can keep my feet dry, I’ll often run a mile or two to let my shoes drain off some water and, then, change into a dry pair of socks I’ve carried.
+If I’ve got a long enough run out after fishing in which I can keep my feet dry, I’ll often run a mile or two to let my shoes drain off some water and then change into a dry pair of socks I’ve carried.

-Do try to wear drab colors and, if you’ve got options, colors that blend into the background from the fish’s perspective.
-In general, that means bright yellows, oranges (unless it is hunting season), and reds are disfavored, while solid blacks can often too greatly contrast with the background.
+Try to wear drab colors and, if you’ve got options, colors that blend into the background from the fish’s perspective.
+That means bright yellows, oranges (unless it is hunting season), and reds are disfavored, while solid blacks can often contrast too greatly with the background.
 Instead, think dull greens, tans, or maybe a gray if you’ll be fishing where there’s tree cover or terrestrial background such as shrubs or rock walls behind you.
-If you’ll be fishing from in the water or from a bank with no cover, a light blue shirt can work well to simulate sky.
-No need to overthink this or to buy new clothes, but, rather, let this help you choose between options you have on hand.
+If you’re fishing from in the water or a bank with no cover, a light blue shirt can work well to simulate sky.
+You don’t need to overthink this or buy new clothes, but let this help you choose between the options you have on hand.

 Whatever the conditions, a pair of polarized glasses can be a huge help in spotting fish.
+I’d call polarized sunglasses a near must!
 It should go without saying that a pair of sunglasses might be helpful on sunny days.

 Speaking of sunny days, you’ll want to avoid sunburn by covering exposed skin with clothing or sunscreen.
 Aside from the usual places like your ears and back of your neck, watch out for burning the back of your hands (especially the backs of your thumb and pointer finger on your rod-holding hand) and places like the back of your knees and upper arms that could get a big dose of reflected sunlight.